Shawmut Historic District

-The Shawmut Historic District, in Valley, Alabama, is a historic district which was listed on the National Register of Historic Places in 1999.
+The Shawmut Historic District, in Valley, Alabama, United States, is a historic district which was listed on the National Register of Historic Places in 1999.
 The listing included 275 contributing buildings, a contributing structure, and a contributing site on 201 acre.
-It is roughly bounded by 25th Boulevard, 29th Boulevard, 20th Ave., 35th St., and 38th Boulevard.
+It is roughly bounded by 25th Boulevard, 29th Boulevard, 20th Avenue, 35th Street, and 38th Boulevard.

 It includes work by the Lockwood, Greene & Company.